Domestic furnishing in early modern Scotland: Painted interiors

+The treasurer's accounts mention a walnut bed and a walnut dining table made for James VI in April 1581 were painted.
+In December 1582, James VI commissioned a decorative painter, James Workman to make a board for playing the Game of the Goose.

 Tapestry and wall hangings were complemented by painted friezes and ceilings, by artists including Walter Binning, Valentine Jenkin, and the Warkman family.
 In the 17th-century plaster ceilings and friezes become popular.
 Itinerant craftsmen used wooden moulds, and the same heads of the Nine Worthies can be seen at Balcarres House in Fife and Craigievar in Aberdeenshire.
 National motifs of thistles, harps, and Tudor roses appear on ceilings at Moubray House, at The Binns and elsewhere.
 John White or Quhyte, an English plasterer, worked at Winton Castle and The Hirsel, and was killed in an explosion at Dunglass Castle in 1640.

 Stained-glass with coats of arms and other subjects were set in windows by craftsmen including Thomas Peebles.
 Window security was provided by grills called yetts.
 Yetts for the royal palaces were made by William Hill.